carmine560/trading-assistant/README.md

   * Trigger actions using the mouse and keyboard
   * Schedule actions

-> **Disclaimer**: `trading_assistant.py` does not analyze or make decisions for
+> **Disclaimer**: This script does not analyze or make decisions for you.
+If
-> you.
-If you operate under incorrect assumptions, the potential for loss may
+> you operate under incorrect assumptions, the potential for loss may increase
-> increase because of the script’s fast and frequent order placement.
-You
+> because of the script’s fast and frequent order placement.
+You assume full
-> assume full responsibility for all trading decisions and outcomes.
+> responsibility for all trading decisions and outcomes.

 ## Prerequisites